 Effect: Wide-ranging fires, thousands of deaths, the birth of seismology

 On November 1, 1755, an earthquake occurred off the coast of Lisbon, Portugal.
-It resulted in a tsunami and fires.
+It resulted in one of the most destructive tsunamis in history and wide spread fires.
 The surrounding cities, including Lisbon, were almost completely destroyed.
-Today, seismologists suggest that the earthquake occurred at a magnitude of 7.7 or more.
+Today, seismologists suggest that the earthquake occurred at an estimated magnitude of 7.7 or more.
 The epicenter was around 200 km, or 120 miles, west southwest of Cape Saint Vincent.
 The death toll was estimated to be between 12,000 and 50,000 people.

 Today, it is considered to be one of the deadliest earthquakes and tsunamis in history.
 Interestingly, the earthquake and resulting disasters inspired European enlightenment philosophers who wrote and speculated upon the natural disaster for years.
 It also led to the birth of seismology and, later, modern earthquake engineering.